Previewing experiences

 In the same way that you can preview single experiences, you can preview multiple experiences.
 This is really good way of understanding how your visitors might interact with all the possible experiences they might be served, and highlight any functional or design issues that arise when experiences are triggered on the same page for example.

 By default, the selection of multiple experiences is disabled.
-To enable it, select more against one of your experiences and then Preview multiple experiences.
+To enable it, click more next to one of your experiences, then select Preview multiple experiences.
 You can now select one or more from the list and select Preview selected.
-The number shown indicates the number of experiences that you have selected to preview.
+The displayed number indicates the number of experiences you’ve selected to preview.

 In the following example, the user has chosen to preview 2 experiences simultaneously: